vcarnero/Learn_command_line_exercises/chapter_2/Readme.md

 pwd,ls,hostname,env
 pwd;what directory are you in.ls;Are you in the class directory.hostname;Are you in the home directory.env;What directory did you run that command in.
+I did a command space and searched with spotlight for the chapter_2 file but I also have a finder browser in my toolbar